 Treatment of OCD begins with a safe and supportive environment that is found only in a small, holistic treatment center such as Mirasol.
 The staff at Mirasol is caring and compassionate and understand the difficulties that the client is facing.

-OCD is generally treated with psychotherapy, medication, or preferably with neurofeedback.
+OCD is generally treated with psychotherapy or medication.

 - Psychotherapy: A type of psychotherapy called cognitive behavior therapy is especially useful for treating OCD.
 It teaches a person different ways of thinking, behaving, and reacting to situations that help him or her feel less anxious or fearful without having obsessive thoughts or acting compulsively.
 Dialectical Behavioral Therapy (DBT) is used extensively in treatment of anxiety disorders.
 DBT combines behavioral, cognitive, and meditative therapies to help a woman heal.